AndrzejSudo/LAN-designs/README.md

 Available networks:

-- Campus 	- 4 configured VLANs with centralized DHCP server.
-Inter-vlan routing done via SVIs on L3 switches, which are also configured as DHCP relay agents.
-ROAS interfces on routers and DHCP for IP addresses assignment to specific subnets.
-Floating static routes for default gateway were also configured between routers.
+- Campus 	- 4 configured VLANs with centralized DHCP server for PC endpoints.
+Inter-vlan routing done via SVIs on L3 switches, which are also set-up as DHCP relay agents.
+Configured ROAS interfaces on routers and DHCP for IP addresses assignment to specific subnets.
+Floating static routes for default gateway were also configured between routers and Internet PE router.

 - Office 	-